 A clear ROI case once transition effort, change management, and governance are included, covering both run‑rate savings and improvements in quality, speed, or customer experience.

-Yes, the three‑talent BPO model is not a nice‑to‑have experiment.
-On the contrary, it is the future of how scaled operations will run.
-The centre of gravity is now simply shifting from cheap seats and light automation to intelligent operating engines where smart people, increasingly autonomous AI, and an on‑demand global crowd act as one system.
+The three‑talent BPO model is the future of how scaled operations will run and thrive.
+The centre of gravity is now simply shifting from cheap seats and light automation to intelligent outsourcing engines where smart people, increasingly autonomous AI, and an on‑demand global crowd act as one system.

 Put simply, the future of BPO comes down to this: three types of talent, one unstoppable BPO machine that encompasses: